Report A Drunk Driver: Someone Dies in Texas Traffic Every Day

 Houston and Dallas Lead U.S. Metros in DUI Crashes

-One significant factor in the high number of injuries and deaths on Texas roads is a much higher-than-average number of drug and alcohol related crashes.
-The Houston Chronicle compared alcohol and drug related traffic fatalities across ten major metropolitan areas in the U.S. and found that the Houston and Dallas topped the list.
+One significant factor in the high number of injuries and deaths on Texas roads is a much higher-than-average number of drug and alcohol-related crashes.
+The Houston Chronicle compared alcohol and drug-related traffic fatalities across ten major metropolitan areas in the U.S. and found that Houston and Dallas topped the list.

 Over a 16-year-period, the Houston metro saw more than eight times as many drugged and drunk driving deaths as the Boston area, four times as many as Atlanta and San Francisco, nearly twice as many as Chicago and more than 50% more than Los Angeles.
 The Dallas metro area was a close second, just ahead of New York City.